doslim/Job-Recommendation-PJFNN/README.md

 We conduct our experiments on a subset of the original dataset, where we set the ```WindowID=6```.
 Since the data only have the application records (positive samples), we carry out randomly negative sampling to build a dataset such that the ratio of postive and negative samples are 1:1.
 More details can be found in the build\_dataset.ipynb.

 We consider the following two tasks:
-- Person-Job fit: the inputs are in the forms like ```(job, person)```, and the outputs are binary labels indicating that whether the people are suitable for the jobs.
+- Person-Job Fit: the inputs are in the forms like ```(job, person)```, and the outputs are binary labels indicating that whether the people are suitable for the jobs.
 - Job Recommendation: the models are required to rank 20 randomly selected jobs for the given person.

 We use classic metrics for binary classification in the person-job fit task and hit rate in the recommendation task.